Jezidourado/Discover_Rocketseat/12. JavaScript/JavaScript.md

   let isSubscribed: true
 ```

-> 4. The sdudent variable above is what kind of data? = object
+> 4. The sdudent variable bellow is what kind of data? = object

   > 4.1 Assign that variable the same properties and values of exercise 3